Philip Dunne’s voting in Parliament

 Partner, Gatley Farms; farming partnership.

-Land and property in Herefordshire, some held in trust for life, from which rental income is received.
+Land and property in Herefordshire, some held in trust for life: (i) and (ii).

 , a member of Lloyd’s.
 (Registered 22 January 2010)